 - The article must be well-written and range from 400-600 words.

 - If you want to do a video blog, we need at least a 3-4 paragraph intro to the video.
 The video should be no longer than 3:30, with good lighting and clear sound.

-- Each submission must be accompanied by the person’s real name, a 2-4 sentence description of who the author is (please make it relevant to the article) and a link to the author's website, blog, or social site.
+- Each submission must be accompanied by the person’s real name, a 2-4 sentence description of who the author is (please make it relevant to the article) and a link to the author's website, blog, and/or social media.

 Please submit your topic idea via email to: info AT healthyplace.com In the subject, put: Your Mental Health Blog Guest Author.
 Provide a 3-4 sentence topic summary and let us know who you are and why you want to write this post.

 That’s it.
 The Your Mental Health Blog launches next week.
 Sign up for the HealthyPlace Mental Health Newsletter or join us on Twitter, Facebook or Pinterest to keep up with what’s happening on the blog and the site.